AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 </div>

 In my opinion it's a pretty slick way to identify a network quickly, without needing to leave the SQL script you're working on.
-However it does have a few setbacks, specifically this example and a SQL recursion in general, that I'll address below.
+However it does have a few limitations, specifically this example and a SQL recursion in general, that I'll address below.

 ### Cons